1wraith/ARGUS-IPS/README.md

   SYNC header.
 See "Two more protocols" above for why each is a meaningfully different parser, not an extension of the one that's there.
-- **DNP3, BACnet, S7comm, and the rest of the industrial-protocol family remain unparsed.** Modbus/TCP is the one covered so far — "a dozen unrelated protocols" doesn't become one round's work just because one of them is now done.
+- **BACnet, S7comm, and the rest of the industrial-protocol family remain unparsed.** Modbus/TCP and DNP3 are the two covered so far — "a dozen unrelated protocols" doesn't become one round's work just because two of them are now done.
+- **Telnet isn't parsed, on purpose.** Considered this round and deliberately left out — see the intro.
+It has no clean protocol-level command structure to reliably extract credentials from the way FTP's `USER`/`PASS` commands do; it's an interactive character stream, and a low-confidence parser built just to say the protocol is "covered" isn't worth having.
+- **The RDP Negotiation Request isn't parsed** — only the cookie.
+Which security protocols a client is offering to negotiate is lower-value signal than the cookie's username hint, and parsing it isn't free of its own edge cases worth getting right in a separate pass.
 - **No live threat-intel feeds.** The blacklist/rules are exactly as current as the last time you edited the files.
 - **No IPS capability.** Detection only — this can't block anything,